Deadline039/lcus-hid-relay/README.md

 # How to use

-You can download the firmwall in the [release](https://github.com/Deadline039/lcus-hid-relay/releases).
+You can download the firmware in the [release](https://github.com/Deadline039/lcus-hid-relay/releases).
 Then you need to use WCH-LinkE to download.
 Reference: [WCH-Link User Manual](https://akizukidenshi.com/goodsaffix/WCH-LinkUserManual.pdf)

 # How to build